Orange-OpenSource/casskop/documentation/troubleshooting.md

 By adding this parameter in our cluster definition, CassKop will allow to trigger a new operation.

-> Once CassKop will scheduled the new operation, it will reset the `Spec._unlockNextOperation: false` to the default false
+> Once CassKop has scheduled the new operation, it will reset this parameter to the default `false` value.
 > value.
 If you need more operation, you will need to reset the parameter to force another Operation.
 > Keep in mind that CassKop is mean to do only 1 operation at a time.